Are personal trainer roles intriguing to you?

 You represent not only your fitness certification but also your company or business entity.

-It is your responsibility to create safe and effective exercise programs to help clients improve their overall strength, cardiovascular health and fitness levels, flexibility, and balance.
+A trainer should create safe and effective exercise programs to help clients improve their overall strength, cardiovascular health and fitness levels, flexibility, and balance.

-Once you obtain the pre-participation screening, you can consult with the individual client, and figure out how to create the most appropriate, effective exercise routines, and take it from there.
+Once you obtain the pre-participation screening, you consult with the individual client, and figure out how to create the most appropriate, effective exercise routines, and take it from there.

 Jane wants to lose 10 pounds.